 For H2 and H3, which only consider the experimental group, the smallest detectable effect size of interest is r = 0.24 (small correlation coefficient36) as computed by the pwr R package37 for a one-sided correlation with the above-mentioned parameters.
-As we are aiming with these hypotheses to start positing recommendations for future use of food response training in applied/clinical settings, we are looking for convincing effect sizes.
-We consider that the coefficient should be of at least $r \ge 0.4$ to consider the association between the decrease in explicit liking and dieting behavior We arbitrarily set a minimal coefficient to be at least moderate (i.e., $r \ge 0.4$) for us to consider as relevant a positive link between the decrease in explicit liking and dieting behavior (H2) or between the length of the intervention and its effect (H3)2 as non-negligible, According to our own perception, the coefficient should be at least moderate (i.e., $r \ge 0.4$) for us to be confident in expressing a positive link between the decrease in explicit liking and dieting behavior (H2) or between the length of the intervention and its effect (H3).
+We consider that the coefficient should be of at least $r \ge 0.4$ to consider the association between the decrease in explicit liking and dieting behavior (H2) or between the length of the intervention and its effect (H3) as non-negligible.